-4.3a Amendments to Certification Documents
+4.3.1 Amendments to Certification Documents

-When the MPO considers amending one of its certification documents it votes to do so at an MPO meeting.
-The proposed draft amendment then is posted on the MPO's website and a 30-day public comment period begins.
+When the MPO considers amending one of its certification documents, it votes to do so at an MPO meeting.
+MPO staff then posts the proposed draft amendment on the MPO's website and a public comment period begins.
+The public comment periods last 21 days for TIP amendments and 30 days for UPWP or LRTP amendments.

-The Advisory Council and affected municipalities and constituencies are notified of pending amendments to inform them about the proposed changes, when and where decisions will be made, and how they can provide comments.
+The MPO notifies the Advisory Council and affected municipalities and constituencies of pending amendments to inform them about the proposed changes, when and where decisions will be made, and how they can provide comments.
 The MPO informs members of the public by posting notices of pending amendments on the MPO website and distributes the notices through its email lists.
-The MPO also informs TIP Contacts and proponents of affected projects.
+The MPO also informs TIP contacts and proponents of affected projects.